crashfort/SourceDemoRender/ReadMe.md

 This video editor can open `libx264rgb` videos natively which is the recommended way as there are no possibilities of color loss.
 If you want to use YUV video you should use the `601` color space.

+### Kdenlive

+This video editor can open everything SDR outputs and has detailed advanced settings for rendering.

 ## General commands

 <table>